 Medication management will help avoid potential drug risks and reduce preventable adverse drug effects with medications used by seniors.
 Follow these eight tips for better medication management.

-- Take an inventory of Dad’s prescriptions
+Take an Inventory of Prescriptions

 Gather all prescribed and over-the-counter medications.
 Review the medications prescribed and write down the names of the medications.
 Also, include the name and phone number of each prescribing doctor.
 Do research on the medications and their effects.
 Talk to a pharmacist or search the web for information.
 When researching the prescriptions, note if any of the medications, such as opioid painkillers, have addictive potential.